Sankalpa1997/Sankalpa1997/README.md

 Here are some ideas to get you started:
 -->

+- 🎓 Software Engineering alumnus at [Cardiff Metropolitan University](https://www.cardiffmet.ac.uk/Pages/default.aspx).
+Passionate about mobile application development ...
 - 🔭 I’m currently developing a couple of Flutter mobile apps to launch soon ...
+- ⚙️ Mastering: `.swift` & `.dart` ...
-- 🌱 I’m currently learning many things  ...
+- 🌱 I’m currently self-learning about Digital Marketing as a  ...
-- 👯 I’m looking to collaborate on ...
+- 💬 I'm mostly active within the Software Engineering, iOS development, Flutter development communities ...
-- ⚡ Fun fact: I love to play the guitar ...
+- ⚡ Fun facts: I love to play the guitar and play video games when I need a break ...

 ### Connect with me: